-If you’ve passed by the corner of Hwy 393 and 30-A, you’ve more than likely seen the addition to the 30A landscape, Shunk Gulley Oyster Bar.
-The seafood and casual fare restaurant has a packed menu, open-air decks with panoramic views and outdoor green, live music, a great selection of beer, wine, and cocktails, but what exactly is a “Shunk Gulley?”
+By now, you’ve no doubt heard of – and hopefully been to – Shunk Gulley Oyster Bar, the famously hopping hangout that has forever changed the west end of Florida’s Scenic Highway 30A.
+The seafood and casual fare restaurant has a packed menu, open-air decks with panoramic views, live music, a great selection of beer, wine, and cocktails.
+Yet many still ask, what exactly is a “Shunk Gulley?”

-“It’s the question we get asked more than anything else, what does the name mean?”
+“It’s the question we get asked more than anything else… what does the name mean?,” said Shunk Gulley Oyster Bar Owner Thomas Gallion.

 Before navigation equipment, fishermen would have to note their own landmarks in order to return to their favorite fishing spots.
-The land where Hwy 393 runs is clearly elevated and could easily be spotted from the Gulf, that’s why the fishermen identified it.
+The land where County Road 393 runs straight into the beach is elevated and could easily be spotted from the Gulf, which is how the fishermen identified it.

 Celebrating Oysters at Shunk Gulley!